tgirke/GEN242/content/en/tutorials/linux/linux.md

 __What to do if password/Duo is not working?__ If this happens then most often the login is blocked because a password was typed too many times incorrectly, or not changed after the first login (see above).
 To correct this, please request a password reset by emailing [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
 Remember, password/Duo based access is only possible if a user's UCR NetID matches the corresponding HPCC username.
 If this is not the case then
-UCR users can request to change their HPCC user account name to their NetID or use the [ssh key](#ssh-keys) based access method.
+UCR users can request to change their HPCC user account name to their NetID or use the [SSH key](https://hpcc.ucr.edu/manuals/access/login/#ssh-keys) based access method.

 #### Terminal Options